Edward G. Loring: Federal judicial service

 Loring was nominated by President James Buchanan on May 3, 1858, to a seat on the Court of Claims (later the United States Court of Claims) vacated by Judge John Gilchrist.
 He was confirmed by the United States Senate on May 6, 1858, by a vote of 27 to 13, and received his commission the same day.
 He served as Presiding Judge from 1859 to 1863.
 His service terminated on December 14, 1877, due to his resignation.

-Death
+Personal life

+Loring was a fourth great-grandson of New England pioneer Thomas Loring.
+His double cousin Charles Greely Loring (with whom Edward Loring had read law) was one of the lawyers defending Thomas Sims in the 1851 action.

 Loring died on June 19, 1890, in Winthrop, Massachusetts.

-Family

-Loring was a fourth great grandson of New England pioneer Thomas Loring.
-His double cousin, also a lawyer, Charles Greely Loring, defended Thomas Sims in the 1851 action.